-EPD190 Industrial Training I: 4 cr. hr.
+Industrial Training I:

 This course deals with the recognition of Occupational Hazard regulations related to business as well as management of employee safety.
 Proper working habits and practices related to the electric industry and each student's occupational interests will be emphasized.